 Spoleto’s Cathedral dominates the piazza and is also easily seen from above at La Rocca.
 Due to the windy streets, I didn’t see the Cathedral until I was walking up to it from the side.
 Similar to many of the churches in Umbria, the Duomo is over 700 years old, with its construction beginning around 1175 and completing in 1227.

-The piazza has a few restaurants lining one side where a few people were enjoying a drink in the sun.
+The piazza has a few restaurants lining one side where a few people were enjoying a drink in the sun, but unlike many hill towns, this piazza was refreshingly quiet.
 I was walking around town during the late afternoon, when many restaurants and stores are closed, so there are very few people out and about as you can see in the photo below.

 The Spoleto Fortress (La Rocca)